 - To enable virus scanning for email applications, enable the Email Antivirus toggle.

-- To enable virus scanning on web browsers to detect threats received over the HTTP protocol and encrypted variants, enable the Web Browsing Antivirus toggle.
+- To enable virus scanning on web browsers to detect threats received over HTTP and HTTPS protocols and encrypted variants, enable the Web Browsing Antivirus toggle.

 - Click Save.